mcoto004CR/pi-kube/README.md

     static routers=192.168.X.X  (this is your router IP gateway) static domain_name_servers=8.8.8.8  (setup this to you prefered DNS or Google DNS)

+ You may also need to make a reservation on your router’s DHCP table so these addresses don’t get given out to other devices on your  network.

   Change Hostname